 - Participates in the review, selection, onboarding, and offboarding of trainees

-- Clinical supervision includes psychotherapy (individual, couples, family, and group), assessment/testing, and providing weekly didactics, in areas such as supervision and consultation, diversity, ethics and professional development, and evidence-based intervention.
-Supervision is performed face-to-face, through live observation, and/or tele-supervision when appropriate but not more than 25% of the time.
+- Clinical supervision includes psychotherapy (individual, couples, family and group), assessment/testing, and providing weekly didactics, in areas such as supervision and consultation, diversity, ethics and professional development, and evidence-based intervention; and is performed face-to-face, through live observation, and/or tele-supervision when appropriate but not more than 25% of the time.

 - Works in partnership with site staff to coordinate all services delivered by ACHS trainees